Virgin's Branson joins clemency calls for Indonesia death row inmates

 Virgin founder Branson said on Wednesday he and fellow members of the Global Commission on Drug Policy had written to Indonesian President Joko Widodo, calling the planned execution of up to 11 foreigners a barbaric and inhumane form of punishment.

-“It limits the spread of infectious diseases like HIV and AIDS or hepatitis C, it reduces drug-related crime, and it allows people who struggle with addiction to become useful members of society again,” he said.
+“It limits the spread of infectious diseases like HIV and AIDS or hepatitis C, it reduces drug-related crime, and it allows people who struggle with addiction to become useful members of society again.”

-The planned executions by Indonesia of the death row inmates, most convicted on drug smuggling charges, have been condemned internationally.
-The group includes citizens of Australia, France, Brazil, the Philippines, Ghana, and Nigeria, as well as Indonesia.
+The planned executions by Indonesia of the death row inmates, most of whom were convicted on drug smuggling charges, have been widely condemned internationally.
+The group includes citizens of Australia, France, Brazil, the Philippines, Ghana and Nigeria, as well as Indonesia.

-Widodo, who has signaled a hard line on drug crimes, has stood firm against appeals for clemency, warning others to stay out of Indonesia’s sovereign affairs.
+Widodo, who has signaled a hard line on drug crimes, has stood firm against appeals for clemency, warning other countries to stay out of Indonesia’s sovereign affairs.
 The executions have been delayed while a number of legal appeals remain outstanding.

 Australia’s efforts to free two of its citizens, Myuran Sukumaran, 33, and Andrew Chan, 31, have raised particular hackles and led to tensions with its neighbor Indonesia.

-Indonesia’s chief security minister, Tedjo Edy Purdijatno, suggested on Tuesday Indonesia could release some 10,000 asylum seekers to Australia if Abbott continued to antagonize Jakarta over the executions.
+Indonesia’s chief security minister, Tedjo Edy Purdijatno, on Tuesday suggested Indonesia could release 10,000 asylum seekers to Australia if Abbott continues to antagonize Indonesia over the executions.

 Purdijatno, a controversial figure in Indonesia, noted that Canberra and Jakarta had been working together to prevent asylum seekers attempting to reach Australia by boat.